corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 ### Supported DR Scenarios

-Currently LedgerSync and LedgerRecover reliably support only cases when *the top of the chain is missing*.
+LedgerSync and LedgerRecover can only support cases when the ledger is self-consistent, so there can be no holes or broken references within the chain of transactions.
+If you restore from a backup that should roll your ledger back to a self-consistent state.
 For example this might happen when a transaction has not reached the node due to the issues with the infrastructure or when the node has been recovered from a backup that was behind the current state of the network.

-Scenarios such as when a node's database is manually tampered with are not fully supported at the moment.
+Scenarios such as when a node's database is manually tampered with are not fully supported in Version 1.2.

 ## Compatibility with other Corda Enterprise libraries